KAFTAN TV

 King Adebayo Film and Theatre Arts Network Television (KAFTAN TV) is a Nigerian independent 24-hour television channel.
-Established in December 2016, it is operated by KAFTAN TV Ventures, a trading and joint venture company headquartered in Ondo City, Ondo State, with additional offices in Lagos and Abuja.
+Established in December 2016, it is operated by King Adebayo Film & Theatre Arts Network Limited headquartered in Ondo City, Ondo State, with additional offices in Lagos and Abuja.
+KAFTAN TV should not be confused for KAFTAN TV Limited.

 It is a member Nigerian of the Broadcasting Organization of Nigeria (BON) which is a broad coalition of public and private broadcast organizations, duly registered by the Corporate Affairs Commission, as Nigeria's umbrella body of Terrestrial Free-to-Air Radio and Television (Tv), Digital Terrestrial Television (DTT), Direct-To-Home (DTH), and Multimedia Distribution System (MMDS).